Davidsksilva/osrs-helper/README.md

 # OSRS Helper

-Frontend project for the osrs helper tool.
+Project for the osrs helper tool.
 A web page that allows hiscore search, displaying the result in a good looking skill table.
 Future improvements includes guides for skills leveling and money making methods.

+## Front-End

 Current functionalities: